MEEPofFaith/prog-mats-js/README.md

 ### Mindron Collider:
 A creatively named particle collider that fuses Techtanite.
 ### Techtaninte:
-An advanced alloy used for building high teir Progressed things.
+An advanced alloy used for building high tier Progressed things.
 ### Eruptor:
 Erupts lava from the floor, setting things on fire and dealing massive damage.
 ### Minigun: